marcuevasb/MultilayerEcoNet/README.md

 # Nestedness

-NODF_WNODF contains all the necesary material to reproduce NODF and WNODF results from the main text using fortran90.
+NODF_WNODF contains all the necesary material to reproduce NODF and WNODF results from the main text using fortran90 using the resource-function matrix $\bf P$ of the paper generated in FullCode.ipyng.

 For NODF: